emacs-vs/ts-docstr/README.md

 [![Donate on paypal](https://img.shields.io/badge/paypal-donate-1?logo=paypal&color=blue)](https://www.paypal.me/jcs090218)
 [![Become a patron](https://img.shields.io/badge/patreon-become%20a%20patron-orange.svg?logo=patreon)](https://www.patreon.com/jcs090218)

 If you would like to contribute to this project, you may either clone and make pull requests to this repository.
 Or you can clone the project and establish your own branch of this tool.
 Any methods are welcome!

 ### ❓ How to create a docstring parser?

-> ⚠ The best way to learn how a parser works is to look into other files in
+> ⚠ The best way to learn how the entire process works is to look into other
-> `/langs` folder from the project root.
+> files in the `/langs` folder from the project root.
+Find a similar language
+> and see through code, all languages' implementation are very similar to one
+> another.

 All parsers are defined in the `/langs` folder from the project root.
 The file is named with the prefix `ts-docstr-` followed by the `language name`.
 For